 While there is virtually no arch support on the Cairn, it does feature "wings" on either side of the foot, which work in conjunction with the ankle strap and over-the-foot webbing.
 These wings are an extension of the stiff rubber sole that keeps the foot in place by hugging the instep.
 While this doesn't make up for the lack of arch support or around-the-foot security, it does provide a much more stable experience when the going gets tough.
 Combined with three separate points of adjustment and a grippy footbed, the Cairn earns a respectable amount of stability — especially when compared to other lower-scoring minimalist models.

-The Cairn Adventure stands out and impresses as one of the most adjustable sandals that we tested.
+The Cairn Adventure stands out and impresses as one of the most adjustable among the best sandals in our review.
 Our only qualm is the slight initial learning curve of dialing in the right fit due to its unique strap design.
 The heel strap is doubled-back and secures with Velcro, while the two straps running over the forefoot have independently adjustable securement straps.
 The inside of the foot features a hook and series of miniature webbing loops capable of varying the width or landing the toe strap in the most optimal position.
 Used more frequently is the buckle strap that runs on the outside of the foot, which tightens the adjoined pieces of webbing for a snug fit.

 While tricky at first, we were ultimately very pleased with the unique adjustment scheme of this sandal.
 The three points of adjustment each serve a unique purpose that, when used in harmony, provide a highly customizable fit.
 The ability to adjust each of the three-point independently is a win.
 Most sandals have one of two length adjustments and require shifting of webbing through loops to distribute it evenly.
 While many other contenders employ three points of adjustment, they don't provide the same amount of security or mobility as the Cairn.
 Once the fit is dialed in, the Cairn doesn't shift between uses.
 The Velcro, hook adjustment points, and the buckle strap allow for faster adjustment times and quicker removal.